lecture

 Purchase Tickets

-William Randolph Hearst was an American newspaper publisher who built the foundation of one of the nation’s greatest media empires.
-In 1895, the young newspaperman moved from San Francisco to New York City to create the most successful daily of his time, the New York Journal, and compete with Joseph Pulitzer, a powerful journalist and newspaper publisher of the New York World.
-Hearst’s Journal and Pulitzer’s World battled through the 1896 election and the Spanish-American War.
+William Randolph Hearst built the foundation of one of the nation’s greatest media empires.
+In 1895, the young newspaperman moved from San Francisco to New York City to create the most successful daily of his time, the New York Journal, and compete with Joseph Pulitzer, the powerful journalist and newspaper publisher of the New York World.
+The two battled through the 1896 election and the Spanish-American War.
 The rivalry between the two papers gave rise to yellow journalism, a style of reporting that uses sensationalized news and conspicuous headlines to attract readers.
-Through his coverage of Cuba’s struggle for independence from Spain and the U.S. government’s intervention, Hearst emerged as a powerful private citizen, politcal figure, and publisher that dominated the media industry during the Gilded Age.
-He later expanded to magazines, creating the largest newspaper and magazine business in the world.

 Lecturer: Mr. John M. Blades

-John Blades will speak about the sensational rise of William Randolph Hearst.
-Before being appointed as the Executive Director of the Flagler Museum, John Blades worked at Hearst San Simeon State Historical Monument over a 20 year period in a variety of positions, including as the Senior Photographer and the head of the Public Affairs Department.
+Before being appointed as the Executive Director of the Flagler Museum, John Blades worked at Hearst San Simeon State Historical Monument over a 20 year period in a variety of positions, including as the Senior Photographer and the Head of the Public Affairs Department.

 Joseph Pulitzer